 The Community infrastructure Levy is a new charge for development which may be imposed by local authorities.
 The charge will be for certain types and size of development and will contribute to the local infrastructure needed as a result of the new development.
-Consultation on the CIL Preliminary Draft Charging Schedule ran from 4 April to 16 May 2013.
-This was followed by a Statement of Consultation.
-Consultation on the Draft Charging Schedule ran from 29 January to March 2014.
-Further details regarding CIL can be found at; http://www.wokingham.gov.uk/planning-and-building-control/development/community-infrastructure-levy/
+We approved our Community Infrastructure Levy Charging Schedule on 19 February 2015.
+More information regarding CIL can be found at;